Locations:

 Having acidosis may also indicate more serious conditions, including:

-• Kidney disease: Healthy kidneys remove acid from your body through your pee, and they keep the right level of bicarbonate (an electrolyte) in your blood.
-But if you have kidney disease, your kidneys can't remove enough acid, which can lead to metabolic acidosis.
+• Kidney disease: Healthy kidneys remove acid from your body through your pee.
+But if you have kidney disease, your kidneys can’t remove enough acid, which can lead to metabolic acidosis.

-• Diabetes: Acidosis could indicate that you have undiagnosed diabetes (more commonly Type 1 diabetes).
-When your pancreas no longer makes enough insulin (a hormone) to allow blood sugar into your cells for use as energy, it can make your blood acidic.
-This is known as diabetic ketoacidosis.
+• Diabetes: Acidosis could indicate that you have undiagnosed Type 1 diabetes.
+When your pancreas no longer makes enough insulin to allow blood sugar into your cells, it can make your blood acidic.

-• Salicylate poisoning (salicylate toxicity): Salicylates are a type of drug found in many over-the-counter and prescription medications.
+• Salicylate poisoning (salicylate toxicity): Salicylates are a type of drug found in many over-the-counter (OTC) and prescription medications.
 Aspirin is the most common type of salicylate.
-Intentional ingestion or accidental overdose of salicylates can cause salicylate poisoning, which is life-threatening.
+Ingesting too much or overdosing on salicylates can cause salicylate poisoning, which is life-threatening.

-What does a low anion gap blood test result mean?
+What does a low anion gap blood mean?

 Having a low anion gap blood test result is rare.
-Because of this, your provider will likely redo the test to make sure the results are accurate or they may do further testing.
+Because of this, your provider will likely redo the test to make sure the results are accurate.

 If your blood results reveal a low anion gap, it may mean you have a lower-than-normal level of albumin (hypoalbuminemia).
 Albumin is an essential protein in your blood.
 Low albumin may indicate the following conditions:

 Again, low anion gap results are uncommon.
-Be sure to talk to your provider if want more information on your test results.
+Be sure to talk to your provider for more information on your test results.

-Should I be concerned if I have a low or high anion gap blood test result?
+Should I be concerned if I have a low or high anion gap?

 If your blood test results reveal that you have a high or low anion gap, it doesn’t necessarily mean you have a medical condition.
 Many factors can affect your electrolyte levels, which affect your anion gap measurement.
 There could’ve also been an error in the collection, transport or processing of the blood tests.

-When your healthcare provider interprets your blood test results, they take into consideration many factors, such as your medical history and medications.
-Your provider may recommend additional testing if your anion gap results are abnormal to determine a diagnosis.
+When your healthcare provider interprets your blood test results, they consider many factors, such as your medical history and medications.
+Your provider may recommend additional testing to determine a diagnosis if your anion gap results are abnormal.
+Nobody looks forward to blood tests, especially getting them so close together, but it’s the best way to make sure your electrolytes are at the expected levels.

 If you have any questions about your results, be sure to ask your provider.